prkapur/arithmetic/README.md

 # arithmetic
-A simple arithmetic operations class
+A simple arithmetic operations class operation to demonstrate testing.